stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Architecture*

 The internal structure of an #abbr.a[LSTM] cell is shown in @lstm-illustration.
 The figure illustrates how, at each time step $t$, the cell takes in the input vector $x_t$, the previous hidden state $h_(t-1)$, and the previous cell state $c_(t-1)$, and uses them to compute updated values for the current cell state $c_t$ and hidden state $h_t$.
-The colored regions in the diagram correspond to the core gating components: the Forget Gate (blue), Input Gate (green), and Output Gate (red), each of which plays a role in regulating the flow of information.

 @lstm-illustration shows an illustration of an #abbr.a[LSTM] Cell.
 #figure(
   image("images/LSTM_Cell_illustration.png"),
-  caption: [Visualisation of an #abbr.a[LSTM] cell] )<lstm-illustration>
+  caption: [
+Schematic illustration of an #abbr.a[LSTM] cell highlighting the internal gating structure.
+The colored blocks represent the three core gates—Forget (blue), Input (green), and Output (red)—and show how they interact with the cell and hidden states to regulate information flow.
+]
+  )<lstm-illustration>

 At each time step $t$ with a given input vector $x_t$, previous hidden state $h_(t-1)$ and previous cell state $c_(t-1)$, the #abbr.a[LSTM] performs the following computations: